aantipov/moiva-blog/content/post/2021-02-17-universal-tool.md

 ### One Search for All
 The same single search field can be used to search for both npm packages and GitHub repositories.
 It can be easily achieved via search modifiers (prefixes).

-Default search is for GitHub.
+The default search is for GitHub.

 The search prefixed with `n:` is for npm packages.